samfweb/basic-rts/README.md

 # A Basic Sci-Fi themed RTS
 A basic RTS created using the Slick2D library, with a strong focus on OOP.

+This was made early 2019.

+# Source Code Dependencies
+Add `slick` and the `libj*` libraries in `lib/` to your path.

+The `libjinput` libraries included in `lib/` are for a linux 64bit machine.
+If using a different machine, you may need to download the relevant `libjinput` libraries at https://github.com/jinput/jinput/wiki/Getting-started-with-JInput.

 ## Playing the Game
 Collect Unobtanium; feel great.